Step One: Create a Trip

-Steinhauer retired from active competition last year but she was in the field at the Women’s US Open the first time it was played at Blackwolf Run in 1998 and says it’s a tough course.
+Steinhauer retired from active competition in 2011, but she was in the field at the Women’s US Open the first time it was played at Blackwolf Run in 1998 and says it’s a tough course.

 “I remember how long the approach shots were in ’98,” says Steinhauer, “and when you combine long approach shots with hitting the ball into small greens it made for some very long days.”

 We talked with Sherri from her home in Palm Springs recently and asked her to recommend some of her favorite Wisconsin golf courses.

 “I remember playing high school tournaments there and always loved the two courses.
 Tough courses, beautiful scenery, and some really challenging shots to elevated greens.”